PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 (Scroll down to the Overview section for an overview of the features in this workshop, as well as some previews)

 # Installation
-- Install the noteskin by copying the 4 folders inside Enchantment - NotITG Port, and inside your NotITG game folder, paste them in NoteSkins/dance.
+- Install the noteskin by copying the 2 folders inside Enchantment - NotITG Port, and inside your NotITG game folder, paste them in NoteSkins/dance.
 These contain the base default variants of the Enchantment noteskin.
 (insert file here)

 - In NotITG, when you select a chart, right before the chart is played, when "PRESS [START] TO CHOOSE MODS" show up, do that to get the option to select your noteskin.
-- "enchantment" and "enchantment-custom" folders are the noteskins with 3d models for consistent compatibility throughout NotITG modcharts.
-It is recommended to play with these noteskins instead of the 2d ones.
-- The corresponding 2d folders are the original 2d version ported directly over. ***The 3d folders will use sprites from their corresponding 2d folders, so both have to be there.***

-*You can change your default settings for NotITG by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.
-Changing the default noteskin will let you apply that noteskin to all players instead of just P1 and P2.*
+*You can change your default settings for NotITG by going to the NotITG game folder, and open and edit Data/GamePrefs.ini.*

 # Customization
-*You will only be changing "enchantment-custom" and "enchantment-custom-2d", as I plan to keep "enchantment" and "enchantment-2d" as consistent folders for modcharts to reference if they want.*
+*You will only be changing "enchantment-custom", as I plan to keep "enchantment" as a consistent folder for modcharts to reference if they want.*

 - Head on to the Customization folder and build your own customized noteskin.
-Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" and/or "enchantment-custom-2d" folders.
+Keep opening the noteskin variant folders that you prefer until you eventually see the "enchantment-custom" folder.
-- Copy those "enchantment-custom" and/or "enchantment-custom-2d" folders.
+- Copy the "enchantment-custom" folder.
-- In the NotITG game folder, go to NoteSkins/dance folder, then paste the folders and replace files, then restart the game to apply the variant.
+- In the NotITG game folder, go to NoteSkins/dance folder, then paste the folder and replace files, then restart the game to apply the variant.

 (insert file here)

-- If you like what you have built in the enchantment-custom folders, you can duplicate those folders and rename them to whatever you want!
-Though do take note that ***the 3d folder will use sprites from its corresponding 2d folder***.
-So be sure to duplicate both the 3d and 2d folders, and remember to change the 2d folder that the 3d folder takes sprites from.
-Just open the metrics.ini file inside the 3d folder, and change the folder name next to FallbackNoteSkin= to that of the 2d folder.
+- If you like what you have built in the enchantment-custom folders, feel free to duplicate the "enchantment-custom" folder and rename it to whatever you want!

-(insert file here)

 # Overview